Frequently Asked Questions

 A summary of the grant is available.

-At this time, there are very few scientists in the world studying bats and infectious diseases because there are extremely limited resources to obtain virus-free bats to use in studies.
+At this time, there are very few scientists in the world studying bats and infectious diseases because there are extremely limited resources to obtain pathogen-free bats to use in studies.
 Generally, the only option is to capture them in the wild, which can disrupt their habitat and life cycles.

-Resources are limited because bats require specialized spaces mimicking their natural habitat to breed, this includes places to roost as well as with enough room to allow for free flight.
+Bats require specialized spaces mimicking their natural habitat to breed, this includes places to roost as well as with enough room to allow for free flight.
 There are only a handful of laboratories in the world that research bats because they cannot provide bats with proper habitats.
 CSU’s new building and veterinary expertise will fulfill this need and meets rigorous requirements for providing housing and habitat for bats.

 In addition to focusing on infectious diseases and human and bat health, research can help scientists understand the biomechanics of flight, bat physiology and bat social structures.